 Amusement.
 Amity for all!
 With a house of six children, Christmas cured quarreling, cursing, curt kidding--all in one swoop.
 Everyone wants presents from Santa.
 Santa was, of course, Mom and Dad.
 Who had time to think too closely about the semantics of the celebration of gift getting and giving?
 Not kids!
 Not even the adults!

 Seeing the kids so happy about how the season of Christmas developed warmed the hearts of each parent.
 With every heartwarming involving teens, there is a possibility of hurt as well.

 I will bless you and your family, yea, your little ones; and the day cometh that they will believe and know the truth and be one with you— Jesus Christ D&C 31:2

-Standing in the kitchen preparing a meal for his family while his wife was out doing more shopping, Rodric became immediately upset.
-Sariah, his second oldest daughter had dared to challenge him in the kitchen.
+Standing in the kitchen preparing a meal for his family while his wife was out doing more shopping, Rod became immediately upset.
+Sariah, the second daughter had dared to challenge him in the kitchen.
 At least that is what he thought.

 Rodric told her to make cornbread for the family meal and it seemed to him that she was going about it the wrong way, purposefully.

 "What are you doing, Sariah," he questioned the girl in an accusatory tone.